KRnils/Coffee-site/README.md

 - [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) Was used to validate the CSS, no issues were found.
 - [Coolors](https://coolors.co/) Was used to help pick colors that fit the mood while maintaining good contrast for readability and accessibility.
 - Initially development started in [gitpod](https://gitpod.io/), since it's essentially running VS Code in a browser I soon installed [VS Code](https://code.visualstudio.com/) and ran it locally instead for better performance.
+- [cwebp](https://developers.google.com/speed/webp/download) Was used to convert images to webp